Emergent random matrix universality in quantum operator dynamics: Hydrodynamics from the zero mode

 where $p_{0}(0) = \norm{A}^{-1}$ for an initial operator $|A)$.
 It is a general property of orthogonal polynomials with respect to even weight functions that they have definite parity~\cite{szegoOrthogonalPolynomials1939}, $p_{n}(-x) = (-1)^{n} p_{n}(x)$, and hence $c_{n} = 0$ for odd $n$.
 Furthermore, by using the recurrence relation in \cref{eq:three_term_recursion}, we find the recursive formula $p_{2n}(0) = -(b_{2n-1}/b_{2n}) p_{2n-2}(0)$, and hence

 Because this quantity involves the ratio of even and odd Lanczos coefficients, it amplifies the effects of the even/odd staggering in the subleading corrections to the Lanczos coefficients indicated in \cref{thm:recurrence_theorem}.
 Previous authors have noted that this is analogous to the origin of the localized zero mode in the Su-Schrieffer-Heeger chain~\cite{suSolitonsPolyacetylene1979,yatesLifetimeAlmostStrong2020,yatesDynamicsAlmostStrong2020}.
-Our next result gives us a precise handle on how the low-frequency power-law imprints itself on the scaling of this zero mode: \begin{mdframed} \begin{theorem}[Informal] Given the spectral function $\Phi(\omega) \equiv |\omega|^{\rho} \exp[-Q(\omega)]$, so that ${\Phi(\omega) \sim |\omega|^{\rho}}$ as $\omega \to 0$ for some $\rho > -1$, then as $n \to \infty$ we have
+Our next result gives us a precise handle on how the low-frequency power-law imprints itself on the scaling of this zero mode, which is a reflection of the Bessel universality class discussed in \cref{sec:gf_bessel}. \begin{mdframed} \begin{theorem}[Informal] Given the spectral function $\Phi(\omega)/2\pi \equiv |\omega|^{\rho} \exp[-Q(\omega)]$, so that ${\Phi(\omega\to 0) \sim |\omega|^{\rho}}$ for some $\rho > -1$, then as $n \to \infty$ we have

 where $\sigma_{2n}$ and $\beta_{2n}$ are respectively the density and support of the equilibrium Coulomb gas distribution defined in \cref{sec:coulomb}, and the constant $C_{\rho}$ is given by

 \end{theorem} \end{mdframed} See \cref{sec:thm2_proof} for a proof; the $o(1)$ error term is given by the RHS of \cref{eq:R_error_bound}.
 For the purposes of numerically extracting the value of $\rho$, it is worth isolating the $n$-dependence of $p_{2n}(0)^{2}$.
 The scaling of $\beta_{2n}$ is given in \cref{eq:beta_n_asymptotics}, and the scaling of $\sigma_{2n}(0) = (2n / \beta_{2n}) h_{2n}(0) / 2\pi$ can be deduced from \cref{lem:hn0_scaling}, leading to the following. \begin{corollary} With $\Phi(\omega) \equiv |\omega|^{\rho} \exp[-Q(\omega)]$, for $n \to \infty$ we have